Alabo Graham-Douglas

-Chief Alabo Tonye Graham-Douglas (8 May 1939 – 25 April 2022) was a Nigerian politician who was appointed Minister of Youth, Sports and Culture in 1989, then Minister of Aviation in General Ibrahim Babangida's cabinet.
+Chief Alabo Tonye Graham-Douglas 6th Orubibi of Abonnema, OFR, JP, DSSRS (8 May 1939 – 25 April 2022) was a Nigerian politician who was appointed Minister of Youth, Sports and Culture in 1989, then Minister of Aviation in General Ibrahim Babangida's cabinet.

 In 1999, he was appointed Minister of Labour and Productivity, and in 2000, Minister of Tourism in the Olusegun Obasanjo cabinet, leaving office in January 2001.
+He also held the traditional title of the Orubibi VI of the Royal Douglas War Canoe House of The Kalabari Kingdom, serving as a paramount leader and custodian of the customs and heritage of the Douglas House.

 Life

 Graham-Douglas was born on 8 May 1939, in Abonnema in the Akuku-Toru Local Government Area of Rivers State.
 He was of Ijaw origin.
 His brother, Nabo Bekinbo Graham-Douglas, was the first indigenous Attorney-General of Nigeria.
+Another brother, Dr. Melford Graham-Douglas, was the first African surgeon under the British Technical Assistance Scheme and a fellow of several prestigious medical institutions.
+He was the first registrar of the Nigerian Medical Council, a founding member of the University of Lagos, and played a key role in developing healthcare infrastructure in Rivers State.
+Justice Donald Graham-Douglas, another brother, served as Chief Judge of Rivers State from 1979 to 1992.
 Tonye Graham-Douglas had over 30 siblings.
+His cousin, Justice Adolphus Karibi-Whyte, was a distinguished jurist who served as a Justice of the Supreme Court of Nigeria and later as a Judge at the International Criminal Tribunal for the former Yugoslavia.
+His grandfather, Chief Orubibi Douglas, was one of the founding fathers of Abonnema, playing a significant role in the town's early development.

 He attended secondary school in Lagos and Port Harcourt.
 He studied at Acton Technical School, London (1963–1965) and then at the University of Lagos (1965–1969).

-He earned a BSc. in Botany and Zoology.
+He earned a BSc. in botany and zoology.

 He started work with the Nigerian Petroleum Refinery Company, Port Harcourt (1969–1977).

 He became managing director of Togiscani Nigeria, a construction company (1978–1985), and CEO of Road Haulage Company and Magroad Enterprises.

 He was also chairman of the Binterteco Nigeria, Pabod Finance and Investment and Waterglass Boat Yard.

 In 2000, Graham-Douglas was appointed Provincial Grand Master of the Freemason's Lodge in Calabar.

 On 25 April 2022, Graham-Douglas died in a private hospital in Abuja at the age of 82, from an "undisclosed ailment."
 He was survived by his wife, Muriel, 12 children, and "many" grandchildren.

+Douglas House and Lineage

+The Douglas House is one of the prominent royal families in the Kalabari Kingdom, with a rich history dating back to the 19th century.
+It was founded in 1864 by Chief Orubibi Douglas, a descendant of King Amachree I, during the Kalabari dispersal.
+The family played a key role in the establishment of Abonnema (Nyemoni) and has produced several notable leaders in politics, law, and traditional governance.